devendrn/renderdragon-shaders/docs/shaders/front-page.md

 This documentation website is still in its early stage of development!
 Please don't rely on any content provided here.
 :::

-Minecraft Bedrock does not officially support third-party RenderDragon shaders.
-Please refer [installation guide](installation-all) to know how you can load these shaders using unofficial utilities.
+Minecraft Bedrock does not officially support loading of third-party RenderDragon shaders.
+Please see the [installation guide](installation-all) for instructions on how to use/install these shaders.

 ## RenderDragon Shaders
-Curated list of shaders for RenderDragon
+Curated list of shaders for RenderDragon.
 ### [🡪 Explore shaders](list-rd)

 ## Deferred Pipeline Shaders
 Curated list of shaders for deferred pipeline of RenderDragon.
-You must be on Minecraft (beta) to use the new deferred pipeline
+To use these shaders, you must be on the latest Minecraft (beta).
 ### [🡪 Explore deferred shaders](list-deferred)